aspose-cells/Aspose.Cells-Doc-md/italian/net/developer-guide/shapes/managing-textbox/replace-tag-with-text-in-a-textbox-inside-the-worksheet/_index.it.md

-﻿---
+---
-title: Sostituisci il tag con il testo in una casella di testo all'interno del foglio di lavoro
+title: Sostituisci il tag con il testo in una casella di testo all interno del foglio di lavoro
 type: docs
 weight: 1100
 url: /it/net/replace-tag-with-text-in-a-textbox-inside-the-worksheet/
 ---

-## **Possibili scenari di utilizzo**
+## **Possibili Scenari di Utilizzo**
-Le caselle di testo possono avere tag che possono essere sostituiti con del testo in fase di esecuzione per configurarli in base ai requisiti.
-I tag possono essere alcune etichette racchiuse tra parentesi angolari '<' and '>.
-Possono esserci più tag all'interno di una singola casella di testo.
+Text boxes can have tags which can be replaced with some text at run time to configure them according to the requirement.
+Tags can be some labels enclosed in angle brackets '<' and '>'.
+There can be multiple tags within a single textbox.
-## **Codice d'esempio**
+## **Codice di Esempio**
-Il seguente codice di esempio sostituisce i tag TAG_1 e TAG_2 con del testo dice 'ys' e '1'.
-Il file di esempio per il test sotto il codice può essere scaricato dal seguente link:
+Il codice di esempio seguente sostituisce i tag TAG_1 e TAG_2 con del testo come 'ys' e '1'. È possibile scaricare il file di esempio per testare il codice dal seguente link:

 [sampleReplaceTagWithText.xlsx](79527942.xlsx)